Undergraduate Residency Determination

 The following information is provided for members, spouses, or dependents of United

 States Armed Services service members.
-These students qualify as Texas residents in
+These students can qualify as Texas residents

 • The service member's Home of Record with the military is Texas.

-• The service member's Home of Record is not Texas, but who provides Texas Tech University Leave and Earning Statements that show the member has claimed Texas as their place of residence for the 12 consecutive months prior to enrollment.
+• The service member's Home of Record is not Texas, but who provides Leave and Earning Statements that show the member has claimed Texas as their place of residence for the 12 consecutive months prior to enrollment.